jakahann/traintables/README.md

-# A website to check for finnish train schedules by station
+# A website to check for Finnish train schedules by station

 A website where you can lookup station specific information about train schedules on the Finnish railway system.